cozy/cozy-stack/docs/notifications.md

     sent to the underlying channel to prioritize the notification
   - `state` (string): state of the notification, used for `stateful` notification categories, to distinguish notifications
-  - `preferred_channel` (string): to select a preferred channel for this
-    notification: either `"mobile"` or `"mail"`.
-The stack may chose another channel.
+  - `preferred_channels` (array of string): to select a list of preferred channels for this notification: either `"mobile"` or `"mail"`.
+The stack may chose another channels.
   - `data` (map): key/value map used to create the notification from its template, or sent in the notification payload for mobiles